raka747/CS7641notes/Supervised Learning 3 - Neural Networks.md

 ## Gradient Decent

-Gradient Descent is an algorithm that can accomodate data that isn't linearly separable.
+Gradient Descent is an algorithm that can accommodate data that isn't linearly separable.
 In order to do this we imagine the output is not thresholded.

 ```tex
 \begin{align}